mtaut/myFlixList-Angular-client/README.md

-# MyFlixListAngularClient
+# MyFlixList Angular Client

+MyFlixList Angular Client is an Angular built client-side app, based on the existing server-side code (REST API and database), myFlixList.
+The app allows users to register a profile, view information about movies, and add movies to a list of their favorites.
+The app has been deployed with GitHub Pages.
 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.1.

 ## Development server